 top of page

-A Brief History of The Bed Fund
+A Brief History of the Patient Crisis Care Fund

 On October 14, 2019, Rod Rutkowski, the Director of Health Management, died unexpectedly after 38 years of service to under-resourced patients at St. Margaret.
 Rod had been in charge of disbursing support to patients and families in need through The Bed Fund.
 In memory of his dedication and his servant leadership, St. Margaret Foundation officially designated The Bed Fund "The Rod Rutkowski Bed Fund" at his memorial service on October 18, 2019.